Central Virginia

 • 00:21:36

-Robbing Peter to pay Paul for a tax that already exists in the state.
+Robin Peter to pay a call for a tax that already exists in the state.

-What I'm thinking are, for the entire coverage area, there are court fees.
+What I'm thinking are like, for the entire coverage area, there are court fees.

 There are fines related to traffic.